Floriian/Floriian/README.md

 * 🌍  I'm based in Hungary
 * ✉️  You can contact me at [lovasifloriian@outlook.hu](mailto:lovasifloriian@outlook.hu)
-* 🧠  I'm learning Java & Java Spring bot / NestJS.
+* 🧠  I'm learning NestJS.

 ### Skills